Account and loan consolidation is one of the great strategies to reduce the risk of identity theft.

-Although I indicated there are virtually many types of loan accounts, which should be considered for account and loan consolidation, these accounts could be active or inactive and have positive balance or be zero balance.
+There are virtually many types of loan accounts, which should be considered for account and loan consolidation.
+These accounts could be active or inactive and have positive balance or be zero balance.
 Depending on the nature of these accounts, an account and loan consolidation effort may make more sense in some cases than others.

 Active and inactive accounts

-I consider active accounts to be the ones that we use regularly or at least once a month in order to generate a new transaction and payment during each and every cycle.
-As I said, I mainly use one credit card for some purchases but I use it every single month and review its activities and account transactions online multiple times a week.
+Active accounts are the ones that we use regularly or at least once a month in order to generate a new transaction and payment during each and every cycle.

 What are the risks?